 The roasted flavour of the green beans with the pop of sweetness from the pomegranates will make these charred green beans with garlic and pomegranate seeds your new favorite!

-A few weeks ago I had the chance to get away from the city for a few days to celebrate one of my best friend’s 25th birthday at her cottage on Lake Huron.
+A few weeks ago I had the chance to get away from the city for a few days to celebrate one of my friend’s birthdays.
 Besides having the best weather, the weekend was filled with wine-fuelled fun, amazing food and even better company.

-We spent most of our time going between the cottage and the beach, eating and drinking and reflecting on how 2014 has been a big year for all of us.
+We spent most of our time going between the cottage and the beach, eating and drinking and reflecting on how much things have changed for all of us.
 We also made some sweet tote bags, because you can never have enough tote bags…

 Those green beans got me thinking all about the different paths my group of friends and I have taken.
 Most of us grew up together.
 We spent many years wearing sailor suits while rushing to the canteen to get our “shop cookies”.
-We learned all the moves to High School Musical and if you get me drunk enough I might admit to having gone to the HSM concert.
+We learned all the moves to High School Musical and depending on my mood I might admit to having gone to the HSM concert.